pivotal/docs-tap/scc/parameters-reference.hbs.md

 [SourceScan](scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.

-Its behavior, both in terms of [CVEs evaluation](scst-scan/policies.hbs.md) and [scanner to use](scst-scan/available-scanners.hbs.md), are customized with the parameters.
+You can customize behavior for both [CVEs evaluation](scst-scan/policies.hbs.md) and [scanner to use](scst-scan/available-scanners.hbs.md) with parameters.

 Parameters: